 Our accommodations for the night were beehive huts, the traditional house of the Swazi people.
 It is a thatched hut made with dried grass and it is surprisingly large inside.
 It smells like hay, stays pretty warm when the temperatures drop at night, and offers no sound proofing at all.
 We could hear every conversation our neighbors had, and I am sure they could hear ours as well.

 We did go shopping before leaving Eswatini, which we all really enjoyed.
 The African art here is amazing and the bargaining was fun.
-We were buying carved soapstone statues for $5 a piece that would cost five times as much in the US.

 I am glad we made this brief visit to Eswatini.
-It was another eye opening experience for our family, with a little fun and a little shopping thrown in.
+It was another eye opening experience for our family, with a little shopping thrown in.
 It is a beautiful country with friendly people and worth a quick visit on a trip to South Africa.